 Inspiring cultural performances touch people’s hearts.
 ANEOC connects the conscience in the world’s people.

 Cultural performances that come from the heart can transcend national boundaries, touch the depths of people’s hearts, and inspire people to bring out the true, the good, and the beautiful in them.
-A group of international volunteers from Taiwan, Canada, New York, Southern California, and Northern California came together to present a series of heartwarming and inspiring cultural performances from June 4-14, 2015 to awaken the conscience in people’s hearts.
+A group of international volunteers from different countries came together to present a series of heartwarming and inspiring cultural performances from June 4-14, 2015 to awaken the conscience in people’s hearts.

 During the period of 11 days, the volunteers, consisting of members of three international peace organizations: the Tai Ji Men Qigong Academy, Association of World Citizens, and Federation of World Peace and Love, visited many places in California, including Hollywood, Disneyland, Azusa Senior Center, Ghirardelli Square, Stanford University, California State Capitol, Culture Center of T.E.C.O. in San Francisco, etc. to promote the movement of An Era of Conscience (ANEOC).
 Wherever the ANEOC volunteers went, their sincere, cheerful, and peaceful performances of music, singing, and traditional Chinese martial arts touched local audiences and spectators as well as tourists from all over the world.
 When asked about her opinion of their cultural performances, Yolanda Castillo, a senior at the Azusa Senior Center, laughed heartily and said, “It’s very good.
 I’m happy.
 My heart is jumping and jumping.
 I like everything!”
 Katie Mitchell, assistant property manager of Ghirardelli Square, said “I think the whole culture of peace and love really speaks to everyone.
 It is a great way to connect people.”